klaytnbuildprogram/Task1-2-Klaytn-Docs-Translation/English/tutorials/countbapp/5-frontend-code.md

 ```

-`index.html` is HTML file for rendering our tutorial app.
+`index.html` is a HTML file for rendering our tutorial app.

 For further information, visit React official site https://reactjs.org/docs/react-dom.html#render